Draw Twioos the Turtle Eco-Superhero Challenge

 Our suggested lesson plan script for kids is below the form.

 We ask you to provide the information collected here because we need an easy way to collect your images and the info about who did them and also a way to reach you once we have posted your submission(s).
-We plan to post and promote these drawings one at a time.
+We plan to post and promote these drawings one at a time whenever possible to give the artist as much exposure as possible.
 We ask that you share publicly our social media posts of your children's drawings to your own followers on social media for the greatest impact.
 We hope these images may inspire and influence both young and old towards sustainability.

 Please fill out these questions to identify your organization.
 (You will not automatically be added to an email list)